Publication cycle: Informal communication

 Informal communication is when authors get together and exchange ideas without there being any formal purposes or any structured agenda to guide them along.
 This includes dinners, going to the bar, phone calls, parties, and small gatherings.

 Idea protection

 Idea protection is when authors formalize their ideas and reserve their rights to them.
 This includes patents, copyright, trademark, registered trademarks, and creative commons.
 It is important for authors to protect their work so that others do not take credit for their work.

 Report findings

 This can be done in many different ways.
 There are formal reports, such as lab reports, research documents, and other white paper publications.
-Informal versions include posts on person web pages, blogs, and new forms like facebook posts.
+Informal versions include posts on personal web pages, blogs, and new forms like facebook posts.

 Conferences

 These meetings include both formal and inform forms of communication and are great ways not only to present your findings but also begin the cycle.
 Presentations and discussions are held to publicize research.